-Never have there been more implant options available to the breast implant patient.
-The reintroduction of silicone gel-filled breast implants to accompany the popularity of saline filled breast implants has brought to us a truly dizzying array of choices for each breast enlargement patient.
-The key to achieving the best result possible is the ability to fit the exactly appropriate breast implant to each patient.
+There is an array of silicone breast implant choices for each breast enlargement patient.
+The key to achieving the best possible result is Dr. Murphy’s ability to fit the most appropriate breast implant to each patient.
 Dr. Murphy uses his extensive experience with all of the available shapes, sizes and fillers to bring his patients the outstanding result they seek.
 Breast augmentation is the most common procedure that Dr. Murphy performs, having helped literally thousands of women feel more confident and happy with their breast shape and body image.*

 During your initial consultation, Dr. Murphy will emphasize the importance of decisions made prior to breast enhancement surgery, such as the best incision to be used and whether to place the breast implant beneath the muscle of the chest wall as well as the breast tissue.
 The most important decisions are related to the choice of the breast implant itself.
 The first decision, and that which most determines the naturalness of the ultimate look, continues to be the size and proportion of the breast implant.
 The use of breast implant sizers as well as chest and breast measurements help identify the appropriate profile and volume of the breast implant.
 The availability of silicone breast implants helps many patients achieve the most natural feel with the least likelihood of breast implant rippling or visibility.*

-Breast augmentation is performed in Dr. Murphy’s private surgical suite in Englewood, Colorado.
-The breast augmentation surgery takes approximately an hour and fifteen minutes and patients go home following surgery.
+Breast augmentation is performed in Dr. Murphy’s private surgical suite in Denver, Colorado.
+The breast augmentation surgery takes approximately one hour and patients go home following surgery.
 Most breast augmentation patients resume normal activities within three or four days although more strenuous activities may need to wait four to six weeks.*

 Will I be satisfied with the result?